c-blake/cligen/README.md

 If you aren't immediately sold, here is some more [MOTIVATION](https://github.com/c-blake/cligen/tree/master/MOTIVATION.md).

+Many CLI authors who have understood things this far can use `cligen` already.
+Enter illegal commands or `--help` to get help messages to exhibit the mappings.

 ---

 Most commands have some trailing variable length sequence of arguments like